Travelling With A Theme

 However we’re also strong believers of animal protection and prefer our wildlife interaction to be in the wild rather than in a circus or zoos where we’ve heard horror stories of animal cruelty.
 That said, we love horses and are guilty of visiting stables albeit ones we know where they’re treated like kings.
 We do not have a set preference when it comes to travel but we do prefer natural settings to urbanscapes whenever possible.

+Do you like travelling with a theme?
 What’s YOUR favorite thing to explore in a new place?

 If you enjoyed this post, you can –